The Layoff Guide

 Researched

 Nevada DETR uses separate phone numbers for northern and southern Nevada claims.
-Calling the wrong region routes you to a longer transfer queue.
-Verify your assigned region from your claim notice; northern Nevada is 775-687-6916, southern Nevada is 702-486-0350.
+Calling the wrong region can route you to a longer transfer queue.
+Northern Nevada is 775-684-0350 and southern Nevada is 702-486-0350.
+Rural and out-of-state callers use 888-890-8211.
+Check your claim notice for your assigned region.

 SourceApplies to: Nevada